mdrhmn/react-dj-todoapp/README.md

 ```

 ### 3. Develop your React application
-For this step, it is entirely up to you on how you are going to develop your React application
+For this step, it is entirely up to you on how you are going to develop your React application.

 ### 4. Connecting Django with React using axios
 For us to make requests to the API endpoints on the Django back-end server, we will need install a JavaScript library called **axios**.